andryanfarhanmaulana/mem-follow/README.md

 -   **`StateDB`**: A simple persistent state manager that uses a local JSON file.
 It tracks which event transaction hashes have already been processed to prevent duplicates (replay attacks).
 -   **`EventProcessor`**: The business logic core.
 It takes a raw event, validates its arguments (e.g., checks if it's for the correct destination chain), and transforms it into a structured payload for the destination chain transaction.
 -   **`TransactionBroadcaster`**: Responsible for the final step of relaying.
 It takes processed data, builds the raw transaction (including nonce and gas), signs it with a private key, and broadcasts it to the destination chain.
 It also includes a `SIMULATE_ONLY` mode.
 -   **`BridgeContractListener`**: The main orchestrator.
-Running in its own thread, it polls for new events in a continuous loop and passes them through the `EventProcessor` and `TransactionBroadcaster`.
+Running in its own thread, it polls for new events in a continuous loop, delegating them to the `EventProcessor` and `TransactionBroadcaster`.
 It also includes logic for handling blockchain reorganizations (reorgs) and connection errors.

 **Component Orchestration**